fvwmorg/fvwmorg.github.io/Wiki/Decor/Mech/index.md

 ---
-layout : wiki
+layout: wiki
-title : Mech Decor Example
+title: Mech Decor Example
-type : decor
+type: decor
-weight : 700
+weight: 700
 description: |
   This is a MultiPixmap Decor that makes use of the LeftEnd, LeftOfText, RightOfText and RightEnd for the titlebar.